 Alcoholism is a real thing, if you think you drink way too much and it is affecting your life detrimentally then you probably do and it probably is.
 It doesn’t have to be this way and help is available, you CAN control your habits and you can make changes in your life for the better.

 What is a good night out?

 Does it involve getting drunk?
 People have different reasons behind why they drink too much on nights out.
-It could be to keep up with heavy drinking mates… Or to wind down after a stressful week.
+It could be to keep up with heavy drinking friends or it could be to wind down after a stressful week.
 Whatever the reason is this does not have to be the case and if you just try to start to control it you will notice an improvement to your nights.

 So why do we need to moderate how much we drink?
-Medically speaking, most people who suffer health problems from drinking are not alcoholics but those who regularly overdrink for years.
+Medically speaking, most people who suffer health problems from drinking are not alcoholics they are those who regularly overdrink for years.
 Overdrinking can lead to various medical problems.
 These include:

 - high blood pressure,